skimicrobe/GutNetMining/README.md

 # A novel computational approach for the mining of signature pathways using species co-occurrence networks in gut microbiomes

-Our project introduces an innovative computational pipeline designed to identify co-occurring microbial communities and uncover their functional roles from metagenomic data.
-By leveraging this approach, we have uncovered signature pathways associated with inflammatory bowel disease (IBD), shedding light on the community-driven enrichment of critical pathways.
-This adaptable method is broadly applicable to microbiome studies across various domains, opening new avenues for diagnostics and deepening our understanding of complex biological systems in healthcare and biomedical research.
+We present a computational pipeline to identify co-occurring microbial communities and their functional roles from metagenomic data.
+This approach reveals signature pathways linked to inflammatory bowel disease (IBD) and highlights community-driven pathway enrichment.
+Adaptable across microbiome studies, it offers insights for diagnostics and biomedical research.

 ### HOW TO USE